kovyrin/magic-enum/README.md

 [![Travis-CI build status](https://secure.travis-ci.org/kovyrin/magic-enum.png)](http://travis-ci.org/kovyrin/magic-enum)

-MagicEnum is a simple ActiveRecord plugin that makes it easier to maintain ENUM-like attributes in your models.
+MagicEnum is a simple ActiveRecord gem that makes it easier to maintain ENUM-like attributes in your models.

 Examples: